NPSVisionLab/CVAC/doc/troubleshooting.md

 Possible reason 1: You are using two different Ice versions.
 Make sure you have only one installed - best is the one that comes in the 3rdparty package.
 On OSX, check if you have local versions installed via macports (they would be in /opt/local).
 You can pre-compile the sliced files (Data.cpp, for example) with gcc -E and make sure you get the right include files.

 Possible reason 2: Compiler issues between GNU and Apple, such that the Ice library is compiled with one and you're compiling with the other.
-Try switching your compiler: llvm-g++ and llvm-gcc, or i686-apple-darwin10-gcc etc.  But then again, compiler issues might be due to this reason:
+Try switching your compiler: llvm-g++ and llvm-gcc, or i686-apple-darwin10-gcc, default clang compiler etc.  But then again, compiler issues might be due to this reason:

 Possible reason 3: Apple's compiler is not fully supported by ICE's "slice2cpp" compiler.
 See [here](http://www.zeroc.com/forums/bug-reports/4965-slice2cpp-output-does-not-compile-standards-conformant-compiler.html) for more.
 Solution: define CC=/usr/bin/gcc and CXX=/usr/bin/g++ **before** running CMake for the first time.
 For OSX Mavericks define CC=/usr/bin/cc and CXX=/usr/bin/g++-4.2 also set the cmake build variable CMAKE_CXX_COMPILER=/usr/bin/g++-4.2.
 You can also set the cmake build variable CMAKE_C_COMPILER=/usr/bin/cc instead of defining CC.

+Note that setting -D arguments when invoking cmake is probably insufficient, it will get ignored.
+Likewise, setting the CMAKE_CXX_COMPILER variable in a CMake GUI is not going to change the compiler for good.

+### 'ptrdiff_t' does not name a type
+If you encounter this error: " 'ptrdiff_t' does not name a type", you need to patch Ice as described here: [http://www.zeroc.com/forums/bug-reports/5697-include-ice-buffer-h-41-17-error-ptrdiff_t-does-not-name-type.html](http://www.zeroc.com/forums/bug-reports/5697-include-ice-buffer-h-41-17-error-ptrdiff_t-does-not-name-type.html)

 ### Ice::UnexpectedObjectException
 When invoking an ICE RPC, the seemingly correct argument does not get recognized: